 First Antenatal Blood Test (6-8 weeks)

 You will need to book the scan at pacific radiology, horizon radiology, or Wellington Ultrasound.
-Scans may have a cost.
-The Nuchal scan is from $25 for residents.
-Blood tests through SCL are free for NZ residents and generally, no appointment is needed.
+Scans may have a cost-please ask when you book.
+Blood tests through SCL are free for NZ residents and generally, no appointment is needed.- apart from the 2 hour glucose challenge test for diabetes detection.

-Any of the above tests may need to be followed up with more invasive procedures Amniocentesis or Chorionic Villus Sampling arranged by your midwife's referral to Maternal-fetal Medicine at the hospital https://www.fertilityassociates.co.nz/media/1067/fertility-facts-amniocentesis-and-cvs.pdf
+Any of the above tests may need to be followed up with more invasive procedures Amniocentesis or Chorionic Villus Sampling arranged by your midwife's with a free referral to Maternal-fetal Medicine at CCDHB or with a private specialist at Wellington Obstetrics - costs involved. read more:- https://www.fertilityassociates.co.nz/media/1067/fertility-facts-amniocentesis-and-cvs.pdf

 Anatomy scan (18-20 weeks)

-This scan checks that your baby is growing as expected, and looks at your baby’s heart, lungs, stomach, etc, to identify any problems.
+This scan checks that your baby is growing as expected, and looks at your baby’s heart, lungs, stomach, brain to check all is normal.

 This test re-checks your iron stores, HB and Platelets